Coexistence of competing first passage percolation on hyperbolic graphs: Introduction

 \subsection{Our results}

-Perhaps one of the most classical and interesting question in the study of growth processes with competition is whether both types can survive \emph{simultaneously}, in which case we say that they \emph{coexist}.
-The main goal of this paper is to establish a regime of coexistence for FPPHE.
-The graphs we consider will be \emph{hyperbolic} and \emph{non-amenable} (see Section \ref{sect:why-hyperbolic} for a rigorous definition).
-Another goal of our work is to show that FPPHE on such graphs has a substantially different behavior than on $\mathbb{Z}^d$; see related works in Section~\ref{sec:irelated}.
+We will consider the case of $G$ being \emph{hyperbolic} and \emph{non-amenable} (see Section \ref{sect:why-hyperbolic} for a rigorous definition).
+The main goals of this paper are to establish a regime of coexistence for FPPHE, and to show that FPPHE on such graphs has a substantially different behavior than on $\mathbb{Z}^d$.

 Roughly speaking, hyperbolicity means that the sides of any geodesic triangle are ``close'' to one another, and non-amenability means that each finite subset has a large boundary.
 Hyperbolic and non-amenable graphs are classical and important classes of graphs, for example, hyperbolic graphs were introduced by Gromov \cite{Gromov} and can be seen as a discrete analogue of manifolds with negative curvature.
 We will further consider natural assumptions on $G$, such as vertex transitivity and boundedness of degrees.